Sydney-Informatics-Hub/xnat-uploader/README.md

 using the spreadsheet: xnatuploader can write out a pre-initialised spreadsheet before you run the first pass.

+## Windows

+From the Start menu, select the Anaconda prompt.
+Once the Anaconda prompt is opened, you'll need to activate the conda environment in which xnatuploader was installed:

+    conda activate xnatuploader

+## Initialisation

 xnatuploader is run by typing commands at the Anaconda prompt or terminal:

 ### Initialising the spreadsheet